garylirocks/quickrefs/datadog.markdown

 - Tags are assigned at host or container level
   - `source` tag is for the integration name, corresponding to Log Processing Pipeline
 - Attributes are extracted from logs
+  - By a log processing pipeline, either a built-in Integration Pipeline, or a custom one

 ### Indexing